 Current Opinion in Allergy and Clinical Immunology was launched in 2001.
 It is one of a successful series of review journals whose unique format is designed to provide a systematic and critical assessment of the literature as presented in the many primary journals.
 The fields of allergy and clinical immunology are divided into 14 sections that are reviewed once a year.
 Each section is assigned a Section Editor, a leading authority in the area, who identifies the most important topics at that time.
-Here we are pleased to introduce the Journal's Editors-in-Chief and Section Editors for this issue.
+Here we are pleased to introduce the Journal's Editors and Section Editors for this issue.

 Dr Ballow is certified by the American Board of Pediatrics, American Board of Allergy & Immunology (ABAI), and in Clinical Laboratory Immunology.
 He was on the Board of Directors of the ABAI from 1992 – 1998.
 He has served on four editorial boards including the Journal of Allergy and Clinical Immunology (1984 – 1989; 1995 – 2000), and is an Ad Hoc reviewer for a number of pediatric, allergy and immunology journals.
 He has recently been appointed to the editorial board of Journal of Allergy and Clinical Immunology: In Practice.

 Dr Ballow has served as an ad hoc member of several NIH study sections, and was a member of the committee that published the first Allergy and Immunology Medical Knowledge Self Assessment Program (MK-SAP), and was a member of the new 3rd edition AI-MK-SAP.
-Dr Ballow is a Fellow of the American Academy of Asthma, Allergy and Immunology, and has served on the Board of Directors of the Academy (1996 – 1999), and has chaired the A/I Training Program Directors, Basic Clinical immunology Interest Section, and the Post-graduate Education Program.
-He was President of the American Academy of Asthma, Allergy and Immunology in 2010–2011.
+Dr Ballow is a Fellow of the American Academy of Asthma, Allergy and Immunology, and has served on the Board of Directors of the Academy (1996 – 1999), and has chaired the A/I Training Program Directors, Basic Clinical Immunology Interest Section, and the Post-graduate Education Program.
+He was President of the American Academy of Allergy, Asthma and Immunology in 2010–2011.

 Dr Ballow is a member of the Clinical Immunology Society, the Buffalo Allergy Society, the Society for Pediatric Research, and the American Pediatric Society.
 He also has served on the Blood Product Advisory Committee of the FDA.
 Dr Ballow's major clinical interests include inner city asthma, chronic sinusitis, clinical immunology, and the uses and mechanisms of action of Intravenous Immune Globulin (IGIV).
 His research interests include the immunology of the newborn infant and the immunoregulatory effects of IVIG, Vitamin A and retinoic acid.